Hardocs/basis-app-framework/README.md

-# vue-local-db
+# basis-app-framework

-The code here is getting nuch closer to a complete-enough framework demo and basis app.
+n.b.
+This Readme is already out of date, and will get a rewrite next week as I complete this initial framework basis with individual data operations and activities, so all is clear.

-You can build and run it.
+You can still build and run it, and it will be parallel or better to the latest installer.

-It will run, just as the installer version did.
+We do have a number of nice things added, and as of today, many operations are smoothed.

-(fixed now)
+(fixes for these in now, if I had to back out one or two for a while.
+Even in developing electron:serve mode, however, no surprises now, matters just work.
+You can close the developer tools pane, when you don't want them.)
 ~~(many teething issues with starting window, extra 'slim' menubar etc.)~~

 ## Now, what is good?